Gangaraju7781/Google_Cloud_Powered_Twitter_Profile_Analysis/README.md

 # API's USED:

-1.Google Cloud Natural Language.
+1. Google Cloud Natural Language.

-2.Google cloud Translate.
+2. Google cloud Translate.

-3.Twitter API's
+3. Twitter API's

 The code and respective files are added in the repository.